RavinClaw/Max-Artificial-Intelligence/README.md

 If you contibute I will add your name to the list.

 Please note I will not take any credit to anywork anyone else adds to the project

+Another thing this is designed in python though possibly can also add other languages and run thrm throught the main program.

+I guess any forks that can be created will be Contributions and the code maybe added if no malware nor viruses are linked or programed in unless its for a security protocall to protect the AI with permission from the Contributers